bentpetersendk/mjolnir_ucph/docs/source/submitting_jobs.rst

 When scheduling a job, take the architecture of the machines into consideration.
 For more information on Hardware setup, please see the :doc:`hardware` document.

+**Remember**

+The higher the job’s resource requirements, the longer it will take to find the resources to schedule it - so only book what you need.
+Your usage is computed using memory and CPU you asked for, not the actual usage.
+The higher your required usage, the lower priority your job will have.
+When you book a number of CPUs - then it must be the same as you are using in the command line.
+Fx, if you are running `bwa -t 4`, then you also need to book 4 CPU's.

+Don't ask for more resources than you actually need.
+You will loose priority on your next jobs running and your collegues jobs will be queued longer than is needed.

 Submitting an Interactive Job using `srun`
 *****